Clicky

 Can you imagine a life without God’s mercy?
 Everything we enjoy in this life comes from God’s tender mercies and loving-kindness.
 He has promised that the mercy and goodness of the Lord shall follow us all the days of our lives.
 But what is the problem of man that requires God’s mercy, forgiveness, and salvation?

-The truth is we are all sinners.
+The truth is, we are all sinners.
 We fall short of the glory of God.
 Sin entered the world through Adam and Eve, and death came through all men.
 Sin separated us from God, and our life is under the curse of sin and death.
-But thanks be to God the Father; because of His steadfast love, we obtain mercy.
+Thanks be to God the Father, for His steadfast love ensures that we receive mercy, as God is merciful.

 What Does It Mean That God Is Merciful?